okansungur/android/readme.md

 ## Gusess the 3 words-Demo A android game
 ###### Low battery usage.
 No extra framework support.
 Pure java.

+Select the correct combination of words.
+For example:

+- ace
+- hog
+- its

 <p align="center">